domanteli0/problem54/README.md

 ### How the solution works

+The behaviour is mostly based on [this](https://www.pokernews.com/poker-hands.htm) article.

 ### What I like and do not like about my solution

 ### Which of the technologies or approaches were new to me